Sebastianhju/Runeterra-5e/Timelines.md

 Together they represent the three principles of might; Sight, might and guile.
 Swain represents sight begin the face of noxus outwards, Darius represents might as the leader of the noxian millitary, and the faceless represents Guile.

-Shortly after Swains installation, the Noxian millitary is called back from Ionia.
+Shortly after Swains installation, the Noxian millitary is called back from Ionia marking the end if the invasion.

 ---